 - increased susceptibility to pulmonary inflammation; and

-- increased need for people with lung diseases, like asthma or chronic obstructive pulmonary disease (COPD), to receive medical treatment and to go to the hospital.
-13
+- increased need for people with lung diseases, like asthma or chronic obstructive pulmonary disease (COPD), to receive medical treatment and to go to the hospital.3,4,5

 Long-term exposure risks.
 New studies warn of serious effects from breathing ozone over longer periods.
 With more long-term data, scientists are finding that long-term exposure—that is, for periods longer than eight hours, including days, months or years—may increase the risk of early death.

-- Examining the records from a long-term national database, researchers found a higher risk of death from respiratory diseases associated with increases in ozone.17
+- Examining the records from a long-term national database, researchers found a higher risk of death from respiratory diseases associated with increases in ozone.14

-- Studies link lower birth weight and decreased lung function in newborns to ozone levels in their community.20 This research provides increasing evidence that ozone may harm newborns.
+- Studies link lower birth weight and decreased lung function in newborns to ozone levels in their community.17 This research provides increasing evidence that ozone may harm newborns.

 Research shows lower levels of ozone cause harm.
-The EPA released their latest complete review of the current research on ozone pollution in February 2013.22 The EPA had engaged a panel of expert scientists, the Clean Air Scientific Advisory Committee, to help them assess the evidence; in particular, they examined research published between 2006 and 2012.
+EPA released their latest complete review of the current research on ozone pollution in February 2013.19 EPA had engaged a panel of expert scientists, the Clean Air Scientific Advisory Committee, to help them assess the evidence that was brought together by EPA; in particular, they examined research published between 2006 and 2012.
 The experts on the committee and EPA concluded that ozone pollution posed multiple, serious threats to health.
 Their findings are highlighted in the box below.
-Based on that review, EPA strengthened the official limit on ozone, called the National Ambient Air Quality Standard in 2015.
+Based on that review, EPA strengthened the official limit on ozone, called the National Ambient Air Quality Standard, in 2015.

 EPA Concludes Ozone Pollution Poses Serious Health Threats (2013)